Melissa McIntosh: Member of Parliament

 In November 2018, McIntosh won Liberal preselection for the Division of Lindsay.
 She was elected to the House of Representatives at the 2019 federal election, defeating Australian Labor Party (ALP) candidate Diane Beamer, who had defeated the incumbent ALP member Emma Husar for preselection.

+She was re-elected in 2022 and 2025.

 Personal life

 McIntosh has three children with her husband Stuart McIntosh, a former Olympic canoeist.
 They met at the 2000 Summer Olympics in Sydney.
+He works for the New South Wales Government Department of Planning.
 She has sometimes used the name "Melissa Grah-McIntosh".

+McIntosh lives in Mount Riverview in New South Wales.